-Breast cancer is classified into different stages ranging from 0 to 4.
-Staging is based on the tumor’s size and whether tumor cells have spread to other parts of the body.
-Determining your cancer’s stage can help your doctor determine your prognosis and the best treatment options.
+Breast cancer is classified into different stages based on the tumor’s size and whether cancer cells have spread to other parts of the body.
+Determining your cancer’s stage through a mammogram and other imaging techniques can help your doctor determine your prognosis and the best treatment options.

 Each letter is assigned a number, often with a letter following it.
-A lower number corresponds to early stage breast cancer, and a higher number indicates more advanced breast cancer.
+A lower number corresponds to early-stage, localized breast cancer, and a higher number indicates more advanced, metastatic breast cancer.

 Other information is also used to better understand the stage of the cancer.
-This can include:
+These details may include:

 Treatment options for stage 1 breast cancer typically include surgery to remove the affected tissue.
-Radiation and drug therapy may be used as adjuvant therapy — therapy that comes after surgery — to lower the chance of recurrence.
+Radiation and drug therapy may be used as adjuvant therapy — therapy used after surgery — to lower the chance of recurrence.

 A mastectomy is a surgical procedure that removes all breast tissue.
 Different types of mastectomies may be performed depending on how aggressive the cancer is.
 Stage 1 breast cancer is likely to be treated with a total mastectomy, which removes the breast but leaves nearby lymph nodes.
 A mastectomy is necessary for people with large breast tumors.
 Some people may choose to have reconstructive surgery following a mastectomy to restore the appearance of their breast or breasts.

-If the cancer cells have spread into the lymph nodes, such as in stage 1b cancer, a lymph node dissection (or biopsy) is generally needed to remove the affected tissue.
-An axillary lymph node biopsy to remove lymph nodes in the underarm that contain cancer cells may be performed after surgery.
+If the cancer cells have spread into the lymph nodes, such as in stage 1B cancer, a lymph node dissection (or biopsy) is generally needed to remove the affected tissue.
+An axillary lymph node biopsy to remove underarm lymph nodes that contain cancer cells may be performed after surgery.

-A sentinel lymph node biopsy is a less invasive procedure that can remove affected lymph nodes — and possibly eliminate the need for surgery.
+A less invasive procedure, sentinel lymph node biopsy, can remove affected lymph nodes — and possibly eliminate the need for surgery.
 In some cases, axillary lymph node biopsy may still be required.

-Chemotherapy is a common cancer treatment that selectively eliminates tumor cells.
-While chemotherapy is typically used to kill cancer cells left behind after surgery, chemotherapy can be used to shrink the tumor before surgery in more advanced cases.
+Chemotherapy is a common oncology treatment that selectively eliminates breast cancer cells.
+Although chemotherapy is typically used to kill tumor cells left behind after surgery, it can be used to shrink the tumor before surgery in more advanced cases.

 To consider hormonal therapies, a doctor will confirm the hormone receptor status of the cancer.
 Some breast cancers are positive for the estrogen receptor or progesterone receptor.
 These hormone receptors are proteins that play a role in breast cancer growth.

-Hormone receptor-positive stage 1 breast cancers are typically eligible for treatment with tamoxifen or exemestane (Aromasin), though exemestane is only considered for postmenopausal women.
-These are hormonal therapy drugs that specifically target the hormone receptors.
-Hormonal treatment may lower the likelihood of the cancer returning after treatment.
+People with hormone receptor-positive breast cancer in stage 1 are typically eligible for treatment with tamoxifen or exemestane (Aromasin), though exemestane is considered only for those who are postmenopausal.
+These hormonal therapy drugs specifically target the hormone receptors and may lower the likelihood of cancer recurrence (returning after treatment).

-Targeted therapy drugs work by stopping the function of a particular protein or group of proteins.
-HER2 is a protein that is present at high levels in some breast cancers.
-It affects how the cancer grows.
-HER2-positive stage 1 cancers may be treated with drugs that specifically target the HER2 protein.
+Targeted therapy works by stopping the function of a particular protein or group of proteins.
+HER2, a protein present at high levels in some breast cancers, affects how the cancer grows.
+HER2-positive stage 1 cancers may be treated with drugs that specifically target this protein.

 Breast cancer that is negative for estrogen receptors, progesterone receptors, and HER2 receptors is called triple-negative breast cancer.
 This type of breast cancer is particularly difficult to treat.
 Immunotherapy may be recommended as an additional treatment option.
-Immunotherapy drugs work by interacting with a person’s immune system so that it can recognize and fight the cancer cells.
+Immunotherapy drugs interact with a person’s immune system so that it can recognize and fight the cancer cells.

-Survival rates for breast cancer are determined based on whether the cancer is localized (only in the breast), regional (spread to nearby tissues), or distant (spread farther throughout the body).
+Survival rates for breast cancer are determined based on whether the cancer is localized (occurs only in the breast), regional (has spread to nearby tissues), or distant (has spread throughout the body).

-Stage 1 breast cancer is localized and has a very favorable prognosis (outlook).
-Its five-year survival rate is at least 99 percent.
-Early diagnosis helps, as well as thorough tumor testing.
-This helps ensure that each person receives the right therapies for their cancer.
+Stage 1 breast cancer is localized and has a very favorable prognosis (outlook), with a five-year survival rate of at least 99 percent.
+Early diagnosis helps, as does thorough tumor testing, to ensure that each person receives the right cancer care.

-Have you or a loved one been diagnosed with stage 1 breast cancer?
-Share your experiences in the comments below, or start a conversation by posting on MyBCTeam.
+Have you or a loved one been diagnosed with the first stage of breast cancer?
+Share your experiences with early-stage breast cancer in the comments below, or start a conversation by posting on MyBCTeam.